Tag: knowledge

 This seems to be a long introduction, but, as you will see, it can make a difference.

-In the NRSV, Matthew 13:52 reads, “And he said to them, ‘Therefore every scribe who has been trained for the is like the master of a household who brings out of his treasure what is new and what is old.’”
+In the NRSV, Matthew 13:52 reads, “And he said to them, ‘Therefore every scribe who has been trained for the of heaven is like the master of a household who brings out of his treasure what is new and what is old.’”

 In the NIV, Matthew 13:52 reads, “He said to them, ‘Therefore every teacher of the law who has become a disciple in the kingdom of heaven is like the owner of a house who brings out of his storeroom new treasures as well as old.’”